 Beneath the sky of Eludicia, a silver-haired man held a bundle in his arms.
 He stood gazing at the stars, looking down at the baby he carried whenever it squirmed.
 While most newborns would be crying, this child just stared at him, almost with knowing eyes.

 The silver-haired male studied the baby girl.
-She had black hair and silver eyes, her skin a pale peach complexion.
+Though a tiny presence, she somehow radiated a bold existence; soft, black baby curls prefiguring long onyx tresses; her delicate, paper-thin skin a pale peach complexion.
+And her eyes.

-The girl did not seem to have heard, as she had already drifted into a deep slumber.
+The girl did not seem to have heard, having already drifted into a deep slumber.

-"It's one of the scrolls of prophecies foretold by the Great Oracle Lys!" rasped the old maje standing next to her.
+"It's one of the Scrolls of Prophecy foretold by the Great Oracle Lys!" rasped the old maje standing next to her.

-"A prophecy foreseen by Oracle Lys?" said the female maje.
+"A prophecy foreseen by Oracle Lys?" repeated the female maje.

 "Yes," replied the old man.
 "Oracle Lys is the great oracle who, according to ancient scripts and legends, was the one who prophesied many happenings at the very beginning of time; the beginning of our world, Eludicia.
 So far, he has not been wrong even once."